unosquare/ffmediaelement/README.md

 *In no particular order*

 - To the <a href="http://ffmpeg.org/">FFmpeg team</a> for making the Swiss Army Knife of media.
 I encourage you to donate to them.
-- To Kyle Schwarz for creating and making <a href="http://ffmpeg.zeranoe.com/builds/">Zeranoe FFmpeg builds available to everyone</a>.
 - To the <a href="https://github.com/naudio/NAudio">NAudio</a> team for making the best audio library out there for .NET -- one day I will contribute some improvements I have noticed they need.
 - To Ruslan Balanukhin for his FFmpeg interop bindings generator tool: <a href="https://github.com/Ruslan-B/FFmpeg.AutoGen">FFmpeg.AutoGen</a>.
 - To Martin Bohme for his <a href="http://dranger.com/ffmpeg/">tutorial</a> on creating a video player with FFmpeg.